v-olin/ShardPlusPlus/README.md

 - Possible to click on screen and check if object is clicked
 - Custom environment mapping
 - Heightfields and procedurally generated terrain
+- Pathtracing and the ability to change renderer runtime